 The hospital block was located at the south of the main building.

 After 1930, the workhouse site became Coplow View Public Assistance Infirmary.
-After 1948, it became part of the National Health Service and is now the home of Clitheroe Community Hospital.
+After 1948, it became part of the National Health Service, most recently as Clitheroe Community Hospital.
+In 2014, the hosptal moved to new premises on an adjacent site and the workhouse buildings were demolished in 2018.

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.